 This post includes affiliate links.

 The Pencil Tissue Box Cover is a free crochet pattern featuring a pencil as the cover of a tissue box.
 The pattern includes a video tutorial as well.
 This cover makes the perfect teacher or school gift.

 Back to School can be stressful.
 Same is true for Teacher Appreciation week.
 Finding a gift to celebrate these occasions can challenging to make sure you don’t gift the same as everyone else.

 How about a useful and functional gift that can make any teachers desk or student desk more interesting?
 This Pencil Tissue Box Cover for sure has that.
 It’s cool, interesting and super useful any time of the day and will always get attention.

 And to make it even more amazing, it comes with a video tutorial to show you how this pattern is made in case you are more of a visual learner.

-The pencil tissue box cover was made with just worsted weighted yarn.
+The pencil tissue box cover was made with just worsted weight yarn.
 Not all the yarn colors are from the same yarn company, but that really doesn’t matter.
 I focused more on the colors and weight of the yarn, then where the yarn was made.

 More Crochet Tissue Box Pattern Inspiration for free:

 I also create an actual crochet Pencil shaped Pencil Holder Box where you can store your pencils and pens in.
 Check out it, as it might make the perfect set.

 So let me now give you the list of information you need in order to do this wonderful Pencil Tissue Box Cover.